-The Law Foundation of Silicon Valley advances the rights of under-represented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
-Now with 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
+The Law Foundation of Silicon Valley advances the rights of historically excluded individuals and families across Santa Clara County through legal services, strategic advocacy, and educational outreach.
+Now with over 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
 Located in downtown San Jose, the Law Foundation is a dynamic and interesting place to work.
 We pride ourselves on fostering a work environment that is motivating, collaborative and fun, with plenty of opportunities for professional growth.
-We are working towards a race-conscious legal services practice.
+We are working towards a Black, Indigenous, People of Color (BIPOC)-centered legal services practice that incorporates community and movement lawyering.
+Our focus areas include health, housing, and children and youth.

-LACY (Legal Services for Children & Youth) is a program of the Law Foundation of Silicon Valley.
-LACY seeks a staff attorney to work in our juvenile dependency unit.
+LACY (Legal Advocates for Children & Youth) seeks a staff attorney to work in our juvenile dependency unit.
 The attorney will accept court appointments to represent minors subject to petitions alleging abuse and neglect.
 Frequent court appearances will be required in this position.
 It is anticipated that the attorney will appear primarily on a law and motion calendar.
 Trial litigation will also be required in this position.
 The attorney will work in tandem with a LACY social worker to assess the needs of minor clients.
 The attorney will meet with clients in a variety of environments, including office, school, and home settings.
 It is expected that the attorney will also provide advocacy for juvenile dependent clients in other legal areas, including education.
 This position will also require participation in LACY’s regular team meetings, staff meetings, and program development activities including assisting the LACY Directing Attorney and Supervising Attorney.

 - Provide representation, advocacy, and information for minors in the juvenile dependency system.